giraffe-fsharp/Giraffe/DOCUMENTATION.md

 By default Giraffe uses `System.Text.Json` for (de-)serializing JSON content.
 An application can modify the default serializer by registering a new dependency which implements the `Json.ISerializer` interface during application startup.

-It's possible to use a serializer compatible with Fsharp types: `Json.FsharpFriendlySerializer` instead of `Json.Serializer`.
+It's possible to use a serializer compatible with Fsharp types: `Json.FsharpFriendlySerializer` instead of `Json.Serializer` (C#-like).
 This uses `FSharp.SystemTextJson` to customize `System.Text.Json`.

 #### Using a different JSON serializer